 Frequently asked questions

 In these cases, the B-Kpro is a possible option.
 You must remember that, after chemical burns, especially with alkaline substances like ammonia, the harm is usually not just to the cornea and eye surface, but the chemical agent that has penetrated the eye can end up causing glaucoma, cataracts or even retina detachment.
-In these cases, it is very important to control your eye pressure before, during and after the B-Kpro implant to avoid a loss of vision due to glaucoma.
+In these cases, it is very important to monitor your eye pressure before, during and after the B-Kpro implant to avoid a loss of vision due to glaucoma.

 How will the prosthesis affect my appearance?

 The titanium plate makes the eye take on a blue-ish colour.
-It's particularly important to mention this where brown eyes are concerned, especially if only one of the two eyes is affected, as the colour difference will be evident.
+It is particularly important to mention this where brown eyes are concerned, especially if only one of the two eyes is affected, as the colour difference will be evident.
 Sometimes a contact lens with a brown tint and cosmetic effect can be worn.